 - For long-term gain: Getting noticed by a social audience will take time.
 Also, turning these social followers into website visitors won’t happen overnight.
 Be consistent and you will enjoy sustained traffic.

-A large number of social media marketers believe that paid social ads delivers results.
-But simply investing dollars in paid social ads will do you no good.
-Your ad should be click-worthy!
+A large number of social media marketers believe that paid social ads deliver results.
+That’s a half-truth.
+Simply investing dollars in paid social ads will do you no good; rather your ad should be click-worthy!

-The results of paid social ads depend on how enticing the ads are you have crafted.
-Ensure they have the right call-to-action buttons with a link to your website or landing page.
+The ROI of your paid social ads largely depends on how enticing the ads are.
+To make the most of your social media marketing budget, ensure your ads have the right call-to-action buttons with a link to your website or a landing page.

 Strengths of Contender #2: When paid social ads boost traffic